danecollins/hugo_blog/content/wyland/59-milwaukee.md

 ![Milwaukee #72](../images/72-milwaukee.jpg)

-_Whale Commuters_ has quite the history in Milwaukee with many residents for it and many against it.
-In the end, the wall it was on was demolished and just a small part of it was preserved and hung as a picture on the side of a freeway.
+_Whale Commuters_ has quite the history in Milwaukee .
+The original wall was on the rounded concrete facade of the former courthouse annex.
+Some residents loved the wall while others wondered what whales had to do with Milwaukee.
+The debate did not last long as the wall was destroyed less than 10 years later.
+A small part of the wall was preserved and hung as a picture on the side of a freeway.
 Of all the walls we've visited this was the first time I could not figure out how to get a picture of us standing in front of the wall.